 Open your oven up and check out the cross-over ports on the burner tube.
 They should look like a bunch of tiny holes on a small slot.
 You can use an old toothbrush to carefully scrub the ports and clean them up for a better oven performance.

 Typically, the oven pilot light should light up automatically when you switch your gas oven on.
 This is the light that you’ll find towards the back of your oven.
 If that light doesn’t ignite, then there’s a chance your electrode is dirty and in need of a good scrubbing.

 Grab your old toothbrush and look for a small metal rod located between the tubes that can connect to the burners.
 Clean it up, and relight the oven pilot when you’re done.

 Sparks Flying?
 The Common Issues with Electrical Ovens

-Electrical ovens are probably the most common style of oven on the market.
+Electrical ovens are probably the most common style of the oven on the market.
 They use a simple heating element to warm up the oven space and cook your food.

-Most of the time, if your electrical oven doesn’t work, there’s either a problem with the current supplied to your appliance, or one of the countless components that make up your oven.
+Most of the time, if your electrical oven doesn’t work, there’s either a problem with the current supplied to your appliance or one of the countless components that make up your oven.
 Just like anything else, the bits and pieces in your oven will wear out over time – and some will break quicker than others.

 The good news?
 Most components are cheap to replace.
 Here are some of the most common problems encountered by people with electrical ovens.